JB Young's: Expansion

+In March 1976, the Kippax Shopping Centre in the Western Belconnen suburb of Holt, had opened.
+JB Youngs was to open another store there, plus also a Fosseys store and both were open by 1977.

+On Wednesday 4 August 1979, JB Youngs announced in a full page ad in the Canberra Times, of the grand opening of their Belconnen Mall store.

 Takeover

 During early November 1979, long-established Sydney retailer Grace Bros made a take-over bid for control of all of the shares in JB Youngs Ltd. Ultimately, this was successful, and JB Youngs became another casualty in the takeover and mergers of retail stores that was occurring in Australia at the time.
 The purchase of JB Youngs helped Grace Brothers to increase the number of its stores at the time to around 130 across Australia.
 Grace Brothers itself would become a takeover target of the Melbourne-based Myer chain just a few years later, in 1983.
 By 1985, Myer itself had merged into the Coles-Myer group.

 JB Young's Ltd was delisted from the Australian Stock Exchange in early 1980.
 Following the takeover of JB Youngs, gradually all its stores were either rebranded as Grace Bros, sold off, or closed.
 The JB Young's store at Curtin began its closing down sale during February 1981, closing shortly after.
 The other JB Young stores would follow.
 Others, like the one at Dickson, were rebranded; the store at Dickson would become Allens.

 By 1985, following all the acquisitions, rationalisation had become a business necessity.
 Many of the former JB Youngs store sites in the ACT and country NSW, were sold by auction, by the newly created Coles-Myer Group.
 This included the East Row store site which became the Saraton Building.

+In 1986, the remaining JB Youngs stores that were left, were rebranded mainly as Grace Brothers.

 During the process the identity of JB Young's had come to an end.
 Ironically, the Fosseys chain would continue, as JB Youngs had always kept the trading operation of Fossey's, separate from the rest of the JB Young store operation.
-Many years later Fossey's was merged by Coles-Myer, into their Target Australia chain.
+Many years later, Fossey's was merged by Coles-Myer, into their Target Australia chain.

 JB Young's original Queanbeyan store was closed just prior to 1988 and the site was then sold and redeveloped becoming a new local icon, Queanbeyan's Riverside Plaza.